nexusformat/definitions/README.md

     firefox build/manual/build/html/index.html

-Convenient editing of definitions is available in nyaml format.
-For this, definitions need to be converted first from xml to yaml format by the command

-    make nyaml

-After editing the definitions in nyaml format in the nyaml subdirectories, the following command can be used to update the definitions in nxdl.xml format:

-    make nxdl

-> [!WARNING]
-> Please be aware that your nyaml files might be out of sync with the nxdl files when you update your repo.
-So it's best practice to stash your changes to the nyaml files and regenerate the files with `make nyaml` before adding any changes.

 ### HTML pages with contributor information

 To build the html pages that contains contributor information on the sidebar set a github access token to an environment variable called GH_TOKEN.